nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### 3.3 Delete Feature
 Deletes a task based on index(es) of tasks from the list currently being shown to users.

-In the previous iteration of AB3, deletion of task must be done 1 index at a time, but this feature is extended to support deletion at multiple indices in Clock-Work to improve the efficiency of the program.
+Previously in AB3, deletion of task must be done 1 index at a time, but this feature is extended to support deletion at multiple indices in Clock-Work to improve the efficiency of the program.
-Input index(es) is checked for validity (has a task at supposed index), and an error prompt will be displayed to users should the input be invalid.
+Input index(es) is checked for validity (has a task at supposed index and is entered in ascending order) within _DeleteCommandParser_, and an error prompt will be displayed to users should the input be invalid.

 Multiple deletions within a single command must be done in the following manner:
 1. Indices must be separated by whitespace, such as `delete 1 2 3`